strets123/frictionless-pres/PITCHME.md

 * Tabulator - a common interface for import and export
 * Standards - datapackages, json table schema (also json-patch)
 * Other interoperable tools along the way

----

-#### Goal is to extend the frictionless data tools so we can write a pipeline that looks like this:

 #### OK so where do we start?